0xbenc/bash-zoo/README.md

   - `Ctrl+Letter` or `Alt+Letter`: copy that slot; `Alt+Shift+Letter`: reveal that slot.
   - These operate in-place and update the side preview.

+### share

+`share` turns a local file, directory, or even clipboard contents into a one-time payload that can be pulled down with a shell command on another machine.
+It wraps `curl`, `openssl`, and `socat` to encrypt the payload, create a temporary relay, and print the matching `share receive` command for your recipient.
+When the download completes, the relay tears itself down so nothing lingers on disk or over the wire.

+### uuid

+`uuid` gives you a fresh RFC 4122 identifier and handles clipboard copy so you can paste immediately into logs or dashboards.
+It ships with a subcommand layout (`uuid print`, `uuid copy`, etc.) but the bare command defaults to copying, which keeps your keystrokes minimal when filling out forms or provisioning new infra.

+### zapp

+`zapp` launches AppImages or unpacked Linux apps you have staged under `~/zapps`.
+It normalizes the environment so you do not need to remember `chmod +x` or where a particular binary lives.
+Drop an AppImage or directory into `~/zapps/<name>` and run `zapp <name>` to execute it with sensible defaults.

+### zapper

+`zapper` prepares new entries for `zapp` by validating the payload, creating desktop files, and wiring up icons so the app shows up in launchers.
+It is the on-ramp for new AppImages: point it at a download, answer the prompts, then use `zapp` for day-to-day launching.
+Re-running `zapper` lets you update icons or fix metadata without touching the existing installation.

 ## Installation

 ### Option A — Guided installer (recommended)